-Our structured sustainability assessment framework comprises six steps, starting with the selection and definition of the relevant sustainability Key Performance Indicators- of course depending on the chosen strategy (step 1).
-KPIs can be used to measure whether targets have been realised in practice; KPIs refer to a relatively small number of critical dimensions which contribute more than proportionally to the success or failure in the marketplace (Gunasekaran and Kobu, 2007).
+Our sustainability assessment framework comprises six steps, starting with the selection and definition of the relevant sustainability Key Performance Indicators (KPIs) - of course depending on the chosen strategy (step 1).
+KPIs can be used to measure whether targets have been realised in practice; KPIs refer to a relatively small number of critical dimensions, which contribute more than proportionally to the success or failure in the marketplace (Gunasekaran and Kobu, 2007).
 A well-defined set of supply chain KPIs will help establish benchmarks and assess changes over time.
 This is done respectively in step 2 (where the current performance is measured) and step 3 (where the performance is benchmarked).
-The benchmark results in improvement needs, which can be aligned to available improvement options.
-These are defined in step 4 and assessed in step 5 using sophisticated modeling tools.
-According to Dekker et al. (2012) improvement options in sustainable logistics focus particularly on inventory, transportation and facility decisions.
-Note that Seuring (2012), based on an extended literature review on sustainability modeling approaches, states that it is important to develop alternative modelling approaches that support multi-dimensional trade-off calculations and identify win-win solutions.
-Finally, redesign strategies can be defined that - after implementation - improve the sustainability performance on the chosen indicators (step 6).
-After such an assessment, redesigns can be proposed, piloted and finally implemented if they turn out to be a succesfull business case.
+Step 4 defines improvement needs by comparing the current performance and the benchmark results, which can be aligned to available improvement options.
+According to Dekker et al. (2012), improvement options in sustainable logistics focus particularly on inventory, transportation and facility decisions.
+Subsequently, the chosen options are assessed in step 5 using sophisticated modeling tools.
+Note that Seuring (2013), based on an extended literature review on sustainability modeling approaches, states that it is important to develop alternative modeling approaches that support multi-dimensional trade-off calculations and identify win-win solutions.
+Finally, redesign strategies can be defined that - after implementation improve the sustainability performance on the chosen indicators (step 6).
+After such an assessment, redesigns can be proposed, piloted and finally implemented if they turn out to be a successful business case.
 To emphasize, this conceptual sustainability framework provides a closed loop architecture for a constant evaluation and improvement opportunities identification for food logistics sustainability.